|Use of Medicine:||Treatment of Anxiety|

 - Seizures or worsening seizures

-It's important to note that this list is not exhaustive, and you should promptly report any unusual or severe symptoms to a healthcare professional.
+It's important to note that this list is not exhaustive, and you should promptly report any unusual or severe symptoms to your healthcare provider.
 If you experience a severe or life-threatening reaction, seek emergency medical attention immediately.

-Abruptly stopping Clonazepam or making significant changes to the dosage without medical supervision should be avoided to reduce the risk of withdrawal and other potential complications.
-If you have been using Clonazepam long-term and are concerned about its effects, consult your healthcare provider for appropriate evaluation and management.
+Abruptly stopping or making significant changes to the dosage without medical supervision should be avoided to reduce the risk of withdrawal and other potential complications.
+If you have been using this controlled drug long-term and are concerned about its effects, speak to your healthcare provider for further information.

-A serious allergic reaction caused by Clonazepam is rare but can occur.
+Serious allergic reaction caused by this controlled drug is rare but can occur.
 Signs of a serious allergic reaction may include:

 - Rash or hives